Q-Mobile/QGrid/README.md

     <a href="https://twitter.com/karolkulesza"><img src="https://img.shields.io/badge/contact-@karolkulesza-blue.svg?style=flat" alt="Twitter: @karolkulesza" /></a>
 </p>

 `QGrid` is the missing SwiftUI collection view.
-It uses the same approach as SwiftUI's `List` view, by computing its cells on demand from an underlying collection of identified data.
+It uses the same approach as SwiftUI's `List` view, by computing its cells from an underlying collection of identified data.

 <center>
 <img src="QGridDemo.gif"/>